uviclibraries/zines/index.md

 ## This Workshop:

-The activities offer instructions for creating zines either digitally using Canva or analogue
+The activities offer instructions for creating zines either digitally using Canva, or the old school analogue method using paper and collected materials.

 ## A Short History of Zines